-Press this key to capture a bitmap image of the current screen and store it to a USB Hard Disk or a floppy drive.
+Press this key to capture a bitmap image of the current screen and store it to a USB Hard Disk.
 After pressing the key the window at the left will appear.
 The picture will be saved in memory.
 To export the bitmap to your storage media go to the Maintenance screen and press the Export Screen shots button.